Douglas V. and Dorothy M. Steere papers

-The Douglas and Dorothy Steere papers, 1889 to 2003, are the records of their contributions to the Quaker Movement.
-The collection is divided into two series for Douglas V. Steere and Dorothy M. Steere.
+The Douglas V. and Dorothy M. Steere papers are the records of their contributions to the Quaker Movement.
+The collection is divided into two series, one for Douglas V. Steere and oen for Dorothy M. Steere.
 The collection is largely comprised of correspondence, papers, notes, notebooks, journals, travel documents, and writings.
 In addition, there are photographs and other graphics, as well as audio cassettes.
 Researchers interested in Quaker philosophy should look to the “Writings by Douglas Steere” and “Notebooks, Diaries, and Journals” subseries as they contain material that eventually became publications by Steere.
 There is also a strong assortment of material related to Quaker missions in the wake of World War II, which can be found in the “Relief Work” subseries.

 The “Douglas V. Steere” series is divided into twelve subseries: “Biographical Material;” “Writings by Douglas Steere;” “Collected Writings by Others;” “Correspondence;” “Notes;” “Notebooks, Diaries, and Journals;” “Relief Work;” “Organizational Materials;” “Conferences and Retreats;” “Travel;” “Photographs and other graphics;” and “Media.”